 Understand how the increasing amount of renewable energy being added to your grid impacts system stability, and detect new oscillatory modes that may be inadvertently introduced.
 System dynamics from these generation sources change quickly—too fast to see at traditional SCADA rates.
 Use high-resolution displays for detection and tracking of the impact of renewables on your system.

 Traditional SCADA measurements update operators in the best case about once per second.
 More commonly, an update is provided every three to four seconds.
 The integration of renewable energy on the power grid is changing the fundamental operation of the power grid by inducing fast dynamics that go undetected at SCADA measurement data rates.
 Synchrophasors are a time-synchronized measurement that continuously streams out from the measurement device at data rates between 30 and 60 messages/second.
 This continuous update provides real-time and post event visibility into the effects of these new system dynamics.

 The SEL WASA solution easily transitions from a local pilot setup to a system-wide deployment.
 Start small with locations where the communications network and synchrophasor-enabled devices are already in place.
 Most SEL relays include synchrophasor capability as a standard feature.
 As applications and need for the data grows, expand to additional locations for a more complete picture of your power system.

-SEL synchroWAVe Central provides operator and engineer access to measurements across the power system, ensuring that the right information is in the right hands at the right time.
+SEL Synchrowave Operations provides operator and engineer access to measurements across the power system, ensuring that the right information is in the right hands at the right time.

 SEL relays continuously monitor the state of the power system.
 Time-synchronized measurements (synchrophasors) can be streamed directly from the relay at up to 60 messages/second for continuous power system monitoring.
 During an event, relays also record a high-resolution event file for post event analysis that provides additional situational awareness.